In light of COVID-19, what is the Seminary's policy on Satisfactory Academic Progress?

 A student who completes the academic requirements for a program but does not earn a degree is not eligible for further Title IV aid for that program.

-If a student has not maintained the academic standards for financial aid, he/she may file an appeal with the Financial Aid Office for reinstatement of Title IV Federal Student Aid.
-This appeal will not reinstate PTS funding.
+If a student has not maintained the academic standards for financial aid, he/she may file an appeal with the Financial Aid Office for reinstatement of PTS and Title IV Federal Student Aid.

 The appeal will only be considered for “mitigating circumstances” per federal regulation; e.g. death of a relative, serious injury or illness in which a student required an extended recovery period, other special circumstances.
 Under such circumstances, the student should submit a completed Appeal Form and attach the required supporting documentation.
 The student’s appeal must include the following components: